meredithspalmer/NatGeo-AI/2_MegaDetector.md

 python detection\run_detector.py "C:\Users\MPalmer\Desktop\megadetector\md_v5b.0.0.pt" --image_file "C:\Users\MPalmer\Desktop\cameratrap_images\some_image_file.jpg" --threshold 0.1
 ```

-Note: You may need a longer path name to get to your Desktop.
+Note: You will need to update the "path" your Desktop.
+The path is simply the list of directions of where to find the folder that is your deskop.
 To check, right click on your Desktop > Properties.
-For my computer, I need to update "c:\Desktop\" in the code below to "c:\Users\MPalmer\Desktop".
+Likely, you will replace "c:\Users\MPalmer\" (my desktop sits in my folder which sits in 'users') with something slightly different.

 Go into the **cameratrap_images** folder - if this script worked correctly, you should see a new file called "some_image_file_detections.jpg" with bounding boxes around the objects of interest!

 ### Instructions for Mac

-Into your terminal, type the following:
+Into your terminal, type the following (updating the name of "some_image_file" to that of your image):

 ```batch
 cd ~/git/cameratraps